Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

-which only needs the state and input information from the neighbor agent $j$, so $\tilde{u}_{i}(k)$ in \eqref{feedforword-controller} is distributed.
-Under the feedforward control \eqref{feedforword-controller}, the relative neighbor error system \eqref{neighbour-error-system} is rewritten as the following standard linear system:
+It's clear that $\tilde{u}_{i}(k)$ only needs the state and input information from the neighbor agent $j$, so it is a distributed form.
+Under the feedforward control \eqref{feedforword-controller} or \eqref{feedforword-controller-case2}, the relative neighbor error system \eqref{neighbour-error-system} is rewritten as the following standard linear system: